Kathleen Norris: Life and career

 Some of Norris's novels were adapted for a radio series, By Kathleen Norris, making her "the first nationally famous writer to have her works brought to radio listeners as a daily serial program."
 The program, produced by Phillips Lord, was broadcast on CBS October 9, 1939 – September 26, 1941.

 Norris died January 18, 1966, in San Francisco at the home of her son Dr. Frank Norris.
 She was 85.

 Family

 In 1919 the family moved to a ranch in the Santa Cruz Mountains near Saratoga, California, adjacent to the Villa Montalvo estate of James Duval Phelan.
 They later built a house in Palo Alto and spent summers at the ranch.
-Kathleen's sister Teresa, who had married William Rose Benét and borne three children, died in 1919.
+Kathleen's sister Teresa, who had married William Rose Benét and bore three children, died in 1919.
 Kathleen fought for and eventually obtained guardianship of the two nieces and a nephew: Rosemary, Kathleen Anne and James Benét.

-Her granddaughter Kathleen Norris (1935–1967) was the second wife of Prince Andrew Romanov.
+Her granddaughter Kathleen Norris (1935–1967) was the second wife of Prince Andrew Romanoff (1923-2021).